The safety and wellbeing of children and young people is everyone’s responsibility.

 Council has zero tolerance towards child abuse and takes all concerns and complaints about child safety in our organisation extremely seriously.

-You can report a child safety concern or complaint about Council in any of the following ways:
+Anyone can report a child safety concern or complaint about Council.

 If you or someone you know needs support or assistance